elderfo/amazon-mws-api/README.md

  - Promises to provide generic async support.

- - I've add some new requests from updated Amazone API.
+ - I've add some new requests from updated Amazon API.

- - I fix it with better set params ability... so it now looks niceier!!!
+ - I fix it with better set params ability... so it now looks nicer!!!

 Use it.
 Contribute to it.